jg-rp/jpq/README.md

 # JPQ - Python bindings for JSONPath implemented in Rust

 This project is a work in progress.
+Check back later.

 ## Related projects